PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 Feature requests are always welcome.
 Note that not all requests will receive an immediate response.

 #### Before submitting a feature request:
-* Check that the feature hasn't already been requested; look at all issues with titles that might be related to the feature.
+* Check that the feature hasn't already been requested.
+Look at all issues with titles that might be related to the feature.
-* Make sure you are running the latest version of the program, as the feature may already have been added; click "Check for Update" at the bottom left corner.
+* Make sure you are running the latest version of the program, as the feature may already have been added.
+Click "Check for Update" at the bottom left corner.

 #### When submitting a feature request:
 * Be specific!
 The more details, the better.